orisai/nette-di/docs/README.md

 );
 ```

-Register debug switcher and storage as services
+Register the debug switcher and storage as services:

 ```neon
 services: